imbue-ai/untitled-ai.github.io/_posts/2021-02-11-slot-attention.md

 - <a href="https://brydenfogelman.com/">Bryden Fogelman</a> (<a href="mailto:bryden1995@gmail.com">email</a>)
 ---

-TL;DR: We’re open sourcing a PyTorch Implementation of one of our favorite papers ([Object-Centric Learning with Slot Attention](https://arxiv.org/abs/2006.15055)) from [NeurIPS 2020](https://neurips.cc/).
+**TL;DR:** We’re open sourcing a PyTorch implementation of [Object-Centric Learning with Slot Attention](https://arxiv.org/abs/2006.15055), one of our favorite papers from [NeurIPS 2020](https://neurips.cc/).

-You can checkout our implementation at [https://github.com/untitled-ai/slot_attention](https://github.com/untitled-ai/slot_attention).
+Check out our implementation at [https://github.com/untitled-ai/slot_attention](https://github.com/untitled-ai/slot_attention).

+Also, we’re hiring!
+You can find our job postings [here](https://generally-intelligent.breezy.hr/), and email us at <a href="mailto:jobs@generallyintelligent.ai">jobs@generallyintelligent.ai</a> if you find a role for you.

 {% include image.html
 url="/assets/img/slot_attention/slot_attention_results.png"
-alt="Slot Attention"
+alt="Slot Attention Outputs"
-caption="Outputs of our slot attention model.
-This image demonstrates the models ability to divide objects (or parts of objects) into slots."
+caption="Outputs of our slot attention model, demonstrating the model's ability to divide objects, or parts of objects, into slots." class="large-image"
 %}

 <!--more-->

 ### Why we chose this paper:

+Here’s a question for you, intelligent reader: how many distinct objects do you see in the upper-left image?

-As a human looking at the image above, we can almost immediately pick out the separate objects in the image.
-By contrast, machine learning models have a surprisingly difficult time understanding which pixels constitute “an object” by human standards.
-While there has been a lot of success in training supervised models to complete this task [^1], it’s largely unsolved with unsupervised models [^2].
-To solve complex tasks that humans can do, it’s important that our models actually <i>understand</i> what objects are.
+This is not a hard question for us humans.
+However, unsupervised machine learning models have a surprisingly difficult time answering this: they struggle to understand which pixels constitute an object by human standards.
+And while there's been success in training supervised models to complete this task [^1], it’s largely unsolved on the unsupervised side [^2].

+You can see the issue here.
+It's important that machines actually <i>understand</i> what objects are, because countless elementary tasks that humans can do require this basic capability.

-One of the most interesting things about Object-Centric Learning with Slot Attention is that it introduces a novel way to decouple objects from the original input without any training or supervision, as shown by the results in figure X. The model does this by forcing “slots” to compete over different features of the original image.
-The mechanism used to enable this competition is similar to the attention mechanism popular in other domains of machine learning [^3].
+Enter Object-Centric Learning with Slot Attention.
+This nifty technique introduces a novel way to extract objects from the original input without any training or supervision.
+After an image is processed (for example, through a CNN) into feature representations, a Slot Attention module forces "slots" to compete over these features, using an iterative attention mechanism similar to the attention mechanism popular in other domains of machine learning [^3].
+At each iteration, slots compete to explain parts of input features, and then update their representation.

+{% include image.html
+url="/assets/img/slot_attention/slot-attention-figure-3.png"
+alt="Figure 3 from Slot Attention paper"
+caption="Figure 3 in the paper visualizes the attention masks at each iteration, illustrating how each slot's representation updates after each iteration." class="med-image"
+%}

 It’s exciting that unsupervised models can now determine objects from complex scenes, and can even do so without using depth, motion, or other helpful signals.

 ### What’s next?

-While slot attention is a step in the right direction, there are plenty of interesting open questions.
-Can this work on real data and not toy datasets?
-What if we had determined objects in an image based on what they’re doing (ie. moving vs static)?
+While slot attention is a step in the right direction toward unsupervised object understanding, there are plenty of interesting open questions:
+- How can this work on real data with many objects and noisy backgrounds?
+- What if we had determined objects in an image based on what they’re doing (i.e. moving vs static)?
-Instead of reconstruction loss, could we use a contrastive loss instead (checkout this related work by [Sindy Löwe](https://loewex.github.io/) [here](https://arxiv.org/pdf/2011.10287.pdf))?
+- Instead of reconstruction loss, what would happen if we use a contrastive loss instead?
+(See [this related work](https://arxiv.org/pdf/2011.10287.pdf) by [Sindy Löwe](https://loewex.github.io/))

-By reimplementing this paper and sharing our code, we hope we can allow others to help answers these questions and more.
+By reimplementing this paper and sharing our code, we hope we can allow others to help answer these questions, and more.

-Note: we weren’t able to full reproduce the result of the paper due to time and GPU constraints, so drop a ticket on our Github page if you have any issues.
-If you have thoughts on the model, where you think it’d be useful, etc., please shoot us a note at <a href="mailto:josh@generallyintelligent.ai">josh@generallyintelligent.ai</a>, we’d love to chat!
+**Note:** We did not fully reproduce the result of the paper due to time and GPU constraints, so drop a ticket on our Github page if you have any issues.
+If you have thoughts on the model, where you think it’d be useful, etc., please shoot us a note at <a href="mailto:josh@generallyintelligent.ai">josh@generallyintelligent.ai</a>.
+We're happy to chat!

-PS we’re hiring.
-Checkout out our job postings here or hit us up at <a href="mailto:jobs@generallyintelligent.ai">jobs@generallyintelligent.ai</a>.

 ### Sources